canon

 Designing a plugin that treats documentation as a design artifact, not an afterthought.

 canon is a Figma plugin that generates structured component documentation directly on the canvas.
-Select a component, open the plugin, and get AI-assisted usage guidelines, variant decision logic, accessibility notes, and slot composition context placed right next to your work.
+Select a component, open the plugin, and get AI-assisted usage guidelines, variant decision logic, accessibility notes, and more placed right next to your work.
 Every field is editable.
-The output is a visual annotation frame anyone can read, with or without the plugin installed.
+The output lives in four places: an annotation frame on the canvas, a structured Library view inside the plugin, an exportable HTML doc site your whole team can open in a browser, and CLAUDE.md and AGENTS.md files your AI coding agents can follow directly.

 The Problem